Middle East and North Africa

 Did you know?

-- More than one third of HIV infections across MENA in 2017 were among people who inject drugs.
+- Around 40% of HIV infections across MENA in 2019 were among people who inject drugs.

 - Eight countries in the MENA region have the death penalty for same-sex sexual conduct.

 I would like to make a donation of:Please enter the amount you would like to donate, ie: '10.00'